machty/ember-concurrency-decorators/README.md

 When this Babel issue is addressed, this syntax should Just Work with this addon.

+Check out this [weaksauce
+test](https://github.com/machty/ember-concurrency-decorators/blob/master/tests/unit/decorators-test.js#L20) to see all the decorators you can use.

 ## Installation

 You'll probably have an easier time setting things up by upgrading to